-"Though thousands were debtors to him [Calvin], as touching Divine knowledge, yet he to none, only to God."-HOOKER.
+"Though thousands were debtors to him [Calvin], as touching Divine knowledge, yet he to none, only to God."-Hooker.

-Of the many weighty treatises which have been written on the Book of Common Prayer, there are but few that do justice to the part taken by the Protestant divines of the Continent in its compilation.
-Admirers of the breviary and missal, delighting to trace the correspondence of their Liturgy with mediæval forms, are apt to omit all reference to these more modern sources.
+OF the many weighty treatises which have been written on the Book of Common Prayer, there are but few that do justice to the part taken by the Protestant divines of the Continent in its compilation.
+Admirers of the breviary and missal, delighting to trace the correspondence of their Liturgy with medieval forms, are apt to omit all reference to these more modern sources.
 Even where their ingenuity is puzzled to find analogy for its offices in Romish or Eastern sacramentaries, they will laboriously avoid recognition of the true but despised origin.
-Yet the fact is established beyond question, that several of the Foreign Reformers shared in the authorship or revision of the English Prayer Book.
+Yet the fact is established beyond question, that several of the foreign Reformers shared in the authorship or revision of the English Prayer-Book.
 Calvin, Knox, Luther, Melanethon, Bucer, Martyr, were engaged in the work; and to their aid must be traced some of its finest passages.
+Our business, for the present, is with the Calvinistic divines; and we content ourselves with inquiring what Calvin

-Melancthon and Bucer were indeed the authors of no inconsiderable portion of the Anglican forms.
-In 1543, those Reformers drew up a system of doctrine and worship for the Protestant Archbishopric of Cologne.
+^{} Melancthon and Bucer were indeed the authors of no inconsiderable portion of the Anglican forms.
+In 1543, those

+Reformers drew up a system of doctrine and worship for the Protestant Archbishopric of Cologne.
 This they did at the solicitation of Hermann, "that pious Confessor, late Elector and Archbishop of Colen, who, for adhering to the Protestant religion, and setting on foot the Reformation of his country, was deprived by the Pope and Emperor."
-The work which they thus prepared, was published in Latin at Bonn, in 1545, under the title, "Nostra Hermanni Archepisc.
+(Strype, Eccl.
+Mem., Edw.
+VI.)
+The work which they thus prepared, was published in Latin, at Bonn, in 1545, under the title, "Nostra Hermanni Archepisc.
 Coloniensis Simplex et Pia Deliberatio et Christiana in Verbo Dei fundata Reformatio."
-A translation was published at London, 1547, entitled "Reformation of Doctrine," etc.
+A translation was published at London, 1547, entitled "Reformation of Doctrine," &c.

-The Liturgy of Cologne was in the hands of the English Reformers when they were engaged upon the Book of Common Prayer; and "from this Liturgy," says Archbishop Laurence, "our offices bear evident marks of having been freely borrowed-liberally imitating, but not servilely copying it."†
+This Liturgy of Cologne was in the hands of the English Reformers when they were engaged upon the Book of Common Prayer; and "from this Liturgy," says Archbishop Laurence, "our offices bear evident marks of having been freely borrowed-liberally imitating, but not servilely copying it."
+(On the XXXIX Articles, &c., pp. 377-8.)